iExecBlockchainComputing/documentation/for-developers/confidential-computing/sgx-encrypted-dataset.md

 IMG_TO=<docker-hub-user>/${IMG_NAME}:1.0.0-debug
 ```

-Run the `sconify.sh` script to build the TEE-debug app, then push your image on Docker Hub
+Run the `sconify.sh` script to build the TEE-debug app, then push your image on Docker Hub.

 ```bash
 docker push <docker-hub-user>/tee-scone-hello-world-with-dataset:1.0.0-debug